 What have been the biggest challenges and achievements?

 Easy.
-Just the past year, curating and organizing the 2021 Synästhesie Festival in Berlin, pulling it off in a way that was as normal as possible for our audience, all this with great uncertainty of if it would even happen and making it by the skin of our teeth under increasingly challenging corona regulations.
-To make things really exciting I decided to handmake every bottle of gin used at the festival, from picking the juniper in the forest, setting the botanical bill, distilling and finishing the gin, to bottling and labelling it.
+In 2021, curating and organising the Synästhesie Festival in Berlin, in between corona lockdowns, pulling it off in a way that was as normal as possible for our audience, all this with great uncertainty of if it would even happen and making it by the skin of our teeth.
+To make things really exciting I decided to hand-make every bottle of gin used at the festival, from picking the juniper in the forest, setting the botanical bill, distilling and finishing the gin, to bottling and labelling it.
 Having been there from the forest to the festival, watching people enjoying the gin was perhaps one of the the most rewarding feelings ever.
 In 2022 I repeated the process.

 How would you describe your Old Well Gin in 3 words?

 Fragrant, citrus, smooth.

 What's your favourite way to drink your gin?

 Neat or with a very dry Tonic Water and Grapefruit.